Tariffs and regulations

 Plants and plant products are prohibited as packing materials.

-An international phytosanitary certificate, issued by the Australian Department of Agriculture and Water Resources or the relevant state department of agriculture attesting to freedom from contamination, must accompany all fresh food consignments.
+An international phytosanitary certificate, issued by the Australian Quarantine and Inspection Service, Commonwealth Department of Agriculture, Fisheries and Forestry or the relevant state department of agriculture attesting to freedom from contamination, must accompany all fresh food consignments.

 Health certification, issued by the appropriate authorities in the country of origin must accompany shipments of plants and their products (including fruit and vegetables) and animals and their products.